By Foot Width, Barefoot Shoe Reviews, By Type, Men's, Top Picks, Women's

 4. Are there barefoot shoes suitable for high-volume feet?

-Yes, brands like Groundies, Bohempia, Shapen, and Wyde offer options that accommodate higher-volume feet.
+Yes, brands like Kjavik, Shapen, and Wyde offer options that accommodate higher-volume feet.
 Look for models with adjustable laces or straps for a better fit.

 5. What should I consider when choosing barefoot sandals for wide feet?